HelifeWasTaken/Distract/book/src/chapter_7.md

 ### I need to differenciate gui and non gui entities

 A draw_on_gui variable can be added to your entity. (we will see it later with windows and graphics)

+### I want to access to have more variables in the prototype of my entity

+Don't.
+Use configuration files instead.

+If you really think a configuration file is overkill at the moment you can store it temporarily in the game struct with `game->stockage`.